jafersathikb86/yutira/README.md

 ## Project Overview

-This is a full-stack web application built using:
+This is a full-stack web application built for event management using:

 * Next.js (App Router)
 * Node.js